-A mobile chatbot that helps you appreciate the good things in your surroundings.
+A research chatbot that helps people appreciate the good things in their surroundings.

 Client: University of Sheffield, University of Derby & IWUN

 Responsibilities: Brand identity development, Digital strategy, User experience design, Mobile design for both Android & iOS, Mobile build, Workshop facilitation

 The University of Sheffield and the University of Derby joined forces to work on the amazing iWUN project.
 The research is set to reveal the types of natural and built spaces urban residents encounter and what type of spaces benefit their wellbeing most through the app as it prompts people to notice good things about their surroundings.

 Having a keen interest in health, wellbeing and nature (see Go Jauntly), when we saw the brief from the University of Derby and the iWUN team we jumped at the chance to pitch.
 After successfully beating off stiff competition we started by taking a trip up north to Derby.
 We ran a workshop with the iWUN team at the University of Derby focusing around the journey a user would have to take in order to complete the requirements set out in the research brief.

 We run all our projects collaboratively with our clients and Shmapped was no exception.
 One of our first workshops looked at the target user types and each stage of their journey through the study.
 It became clear from our analysis of the needs, goals and pain points that four of our biggest challenges would be:

 - Getting users on-boarded, signed up, completing the 10-15 minute questionnaire, turning on notifications and giving us access to their location - all key to being accepted as a research participant.